🌞💪🔌 Resilience bonus as an engine for a strong European solar industry

 ⚖️ Discussion and criticism

-💰 Financial and ecological considerations
+💰 Financial and environmental considerations

-♻️ Sustainability and recycling
+♻️ Sustainability and Recycling

 🔋 Energy independence and geopolitical aspects